Use your skills and earn money with your work

 I agree .Very sad .

-Bob Spikman 6 months ago
+Bob Spikman over 12 years ago

 @Dougwar - probably its just those which are the most inspiring to the jury/company, and fair to show those who have put a lot of effort in the competition.

-Tom Fred 6 months ago
+Tom Fred over 12 years ago

 Congratulations to winners,But